srciaga/srciaga/README.md

 ---

-I'm a graphic design student who's learning how to code for fun!
-Currently I'm learning:
+I'm a graphic design student who's learning how to code!
+I'm currently learning:

 - 🤔 How to write better HTML
 - ⭐️ CSS Grid, Flexbox, and responsive layouts